Phar Lap Software

 Phar Lap developed the Virtual Control Program Interface (VCPI) specification in cooperation with Quarterdeck Office Systems, who produced the DESQview task-switching software.
 Phar Lap was also a member of the 12-firm committee that designed the DOS Protected Mode Interface (DPMI).
 VCPI and DPMI are industry standards allowing DOS extenders to co-exist with expanded memory (EMS) emulators and multi-tasking environments.

 Phar Lap received several major PC industry awards for VCPI, 386|DOS-Extender, and 286|DOS-Extender.

-32-bit Windows applications could directly address all the memory the personal computer hardware would support, so memory extenders were no longer needed.
+32-bit Windows applications could directly address all the memory the personal computer would support, so memory extenders were no longer needed.

 Phar Lap is now part of IntervalZero, formerly Ardence, which produces, among other products, the Phar Lap ETS real-time operating system, used for instance on LabVIEW real-time targets.